 An amazing thing about breast milk is that if a mother gives birth prematurely, her body will adjust the milk she produces according to her newborn baby’s needs.

-This means that the breast milk of preterm mothers usually have more protein to help boost growth, and an enzyme called lysozyme which strengthens the immune system.
+This means that the breast milk of preterm mothers usually has more protein to help boost growth, and an enzyme called lysozyme strengthens the immune system.
+This is one of the breastfeeding benefits for preterm babies.

 In addition, their milk would also have more fat and less lactose.
 Preterm babies use the fat for energy, while the lower lactose content makes it easy to digest.